What types of organizations does The Foundation support?

 I am a new organization and don’t have all the information requested.
 Can I still apply?

-New organizations may submit a grant request.
-Include the most current information available in the application.
-Once the grant application is reviewed a Foundation staff member, you will be contacted if additional information is required.
+New organizations may submit a grant request or letter of inquiry.
+Include the most current information available in the application or LOI.
+You will be contacted if additional information is required.

 Should an organization wait to hear from the Foundation before applying to other foundations?